 Unlike most people of my age and gender (I assume), I almost exclusively gravitate towards anime that has romance as one of its central themes.
 Why?
 I dunno.
-Let's just assume that it's a deep subconscious desire to feel wanted/loved after a life of peer rejection and social isolation, to be able to experience something that will forever be out of my reach.
+Let's just assume that it's a deep subconscious desire to feel wanted/loved after a life of peer rejection and social isolation, to be able to experience something that will forever be in front of me but always just out of my reach.
 Yeah, let's roll with that.
 Be it in the form of profound drama or mindless ecchi, so long as a significant portion of the plot is dedicated to creating and expanding a heartwarming romance between two heterosexual main characters, I'm easy.

 Also, I generally dislike action-oriented anime.
 Specifically when it is a central theme of the show.
 I have never found repetitive sequences featuring stylish men with ridiculous hairstyles and over-exaggerated facial expressions beating the living daylights out of one another for 20 minutes to be particularly entertaining.

 I prefer subs over dubs.
 American English, with its associated accents and pronunciation, gets on my nerves to such an extent that I happily give up my ability to audially comprehend all conversation in exchange for having to keep up with fast-moving subtitles whilst half asleep at 3 in the morning.

 My first anime was Clannad and its associated second season, Clannad: After Story.

 I'm a sucker for...